-Before I issued this email for women's day 2019, Gloria, the first lady of HR, Prof Gloria, gave me some background information.
+Before I issued this email for women's day 2020, Gloria, the first lady of HR, Prof Gloria to be more accurate, gave me some background information.
 (I have been busy with the banks, angry clients, creditors and learning to operate our blockchain).

 Gloria told me that her Dad, the late Pierre Elliot Ramsbottom, used to refer to working women as "members of the ATS".
 Gloria also told me, by the way, that gawking at Ms Cynthia Axe's bum is no longer common accepted practice.

-For my 2019 Womens Day gift, I have sent all ladies in our firm a book on Gertrude Bell; Miss Bell opposed women's suffrage but she was a hard working independent lady with no children.
+For my 2020 Womens Day gift, I have sent all ladies in our firm a book about Gertrude Bell; Miss Bell opposed women's suffrage but she was a hard working independent lady with no children.